Skip to main content

 5 Surprising Facts About Juvenile Arthritis

-When we think of arthritis, we usually picture the elderly.
+When we think of arthritis, you may picture an older.
 But nearly 300,000 children in the U.S. have some form of the disease.
 John Bohnsack, MD, a pediatrician at University of Utah Health who specializes in rheumatology, reveals some surprising facts about juvenile arthritis.

 Juvenile arthritis often goes undiagnosed